 Café Sperl

 This coffee house in Vienna exudes charm and offers its visitors a cozy atmosphere.
-Guests often like to spend hours reading newspapers, gazing at the velvet benches, old piano and billiard table.
+Guests often like to spend hours reading newspapers amid velvet benches, an old piano, and a billiard table.

 You’ll find a variety of international newspapers at Cafe Sperl.
 If you visit on a Sunday afternoon, you may find live operetta tunes being played in honor of the late composer Emmerich Kalman.
 He was one of the many regular writers and young artists who visited here.